“Elsewhere”, my piece of St Loy Cornwall washed up in St Loyes Exeter, has found a small niche as part of Studio 36’s second COVID publication.

 What three words…? is an online tool that captures in a simple way what places mean to people.
 It is aimed at encouraging people to pay attention to place.
 Between January and March 2018, I used it as a way of gathering insights into people’s views of St Loyes as a place to live and/or work.

 Released on Ozone Day 2015, knitted representations of the three main stratospheric ozone depletion equations: the breakdown of CFC-11 in sunlight releasing a chlorine atom, and the cycle of ozone destruction catalysed by this chlorine.

 For the time being, this is a collection of three kinds of work.
+Some I have not (yet) made, but presented as though I have.
 Some are internet-only works, or best distributed over the internet.
-Some I have made, but not yet sent forth into the world.
-And some I have not (yet) made, but presented as though I have.
+And some I have made, but not yet sent forth into the world.